DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 - -x: is the CG structure
 - -merge: Merge chains
 - -topol.top: defines our system, the files that we are going to use and also the molecules of our system:
+- -nt: allows us to model the peptide in its non-zwiterionic form
  ```
 #include "martini.itp"
 #include "Protein_A.itp"